 Kathleens time of 16 hours and 54 minutes easily set a new womens record for the Reverse Ring.
-Kathleen had spent much of the second half of the race in the overall race lead.
+Kathleen had spent much of the second half of the run in the overall run lead.
 Justin surged late after downing pizza and soup at the final aid station (Milford Gap, about 12.6 miles from the finish), making up a 38 minute deficit over that span.
 Kathleen was battling ankle issues that slowed her somewhat, as she repeatedly sprained one ankle on those notorious Massanutten rocks, particularly once it got dark.
-Congratulations to them both on a great race!
+Congratulations to them both on a great run!